Skip to main content

 Generative AI

 In the openings that emerge from disruptions, we see instructors demonstrating remarkable care and agility.
-As their thought partners, we approach generative AI (GAI) with curiosity combined with the recognition that the specific learning and teaching contexts shape how the consequences of using GAI are weighed.
-As part of the Searle Center’s commitment to humanizing pedagogy, we define responsible GAI use as carefully considered efforts to enhance learning and teaching while preserving instructor vitality and essential human interaction that fosters students' critical thinking and deeper learning.
+As their thought partners, we approach generative AI with curiosity combined with the recognition that the specific learning and teaching contexts shape how the consequences of using AI are weighed.
+As part of the Searle Center’s commitment to humanizing pedagogy, we define responsible AI use as carefully considered efforts to enhance learning and teaching while preserving instructor vitality and essential human interaction that fosters students' critical thinking and deeper learning.

 Read our FULL POSITION statement on Generative AI